Flakster/Apple-page-clone/README.md

 # Apple-page-clone
-Project consists in replicate an old version of the Apple home page
+Project consists in replicate an old version of the Apple home page.
+More details soon...